smpetersgithub/AdvancedSQLPuzzles/Database Writings/Behavior Of Nulls/readme.md

 To best understand NULL markers, one must understand the three-valued logic of true, false, or unknown, and recognize how NULL markers are treated within the different constructs of the SQL language.
 The join syntax will treat NULL markers differently than set operators, and a unique constraint will treat a NULL marker differently than a primary key constraint.

-Because NUL markers do not represent a value, SQL has two conditions specific to the SQL language:
+Because NULL markers do not represent a value, SQL has two conditions specific to the SQL language:
 * IS NULL
 * IS NOT NULL